The Benefits of Using Almond Flour

 For those who have celiac disease or who are gluten intolerant, almond flour is perfect alternative.
 Almond flour is both gluten-free and wheat-free, allowing those individuals to enjoy freely.
-When it comes sto baked goods, a bonus of using almond flour is that it will make your treats more moist, with a slightly nutty flavor.
+When it comes to baked goods, a bonus of using almond flour is that it will make your treats moister, with a slightly nutty flavor.

 It’s an Easy Swap